Skip to main content

 Continuous testing and auditing are necessary to maintain a strong application security posture.
 Regular security audits help ensure that controls are effective, while penetration testing identifies vulnerabilities that could be exploited by attackers.

-The threat landscape is constantly evolving, and organizations must adapt their Zero Trust strategies accordingly.
+The threat environment is constantly evolving, and organizations must adapt their Zero Trust strategies accordingly.
 This involves staying informed about new threats, updating security measures, and refining policies to address emerging risks.

 Creating a feedback loop allows organizations to gather insights from employees, security teams, and audits.
 This feedback can be used to make iterative improvements, ensuring that the Zero Trust strategy remains effective over time.